Hegselmann--Krause model with environmental noise: Mean-field limits of the interacting particle systems

 After taking the supremum over \(\omega \in \Omega\), we arrive at

 \end{proof}

-\begin{remark} Due to Proposition~\ref{prop: difference of regularized mean-field SDE and the mean-field SDE}, we know that the solutions~\(\rho^\tau\) of the regularized stochastic Fokker--Planack equations converges to the solution~\(\rho\) of the non-regularized stochastic Fokker--Planack equation as the interaction force kernels converge in the \(L^2\)-norm for \(\tau \to 0\). \end{remark}
+\begin{remark} Due to Proposition~\ref{prop: difference of regularized mean-field SDE and the mean-field SDE}, we know that the solutions~\(\rho^\tau\) of the regularized stochastic Fokker--Planck equations converges to the solution~\(\rho\) of the non-regularized stochastic Fokker--Planck equation as the interaction force kernels converge in the \(L^2\)-norm for \(\tau \to 0\). \end{remark}

 Finally, we are in a position to state and prove the main theorem of this section.